Module 1

 2025/2026

-January 2026 will see the launch of the Pathway for Transversal Skills and Orientation (PCTO) “The European Union’s human-centred approach to A.I.”, a 30-hour training initiative for students, focusing on a critical and anthropocentric approach to artificial intelligence.
+The Jean Monnet Module – Pathway for Transversal Skills and Career Guidance (PCTO) entitled “The European Union’s human-centred approach to AI” took place in January 2026.
+This 30-hour training initiative, aimed at students, focused on a critical and human-centred approach to artificial intelligence.

-The programme aims to provide an in-depth understanding of the European Union’s guidelines on AI, with a particular focus on ethical, legal and social issues.
-Topics covered include the European approach to excellence and trust in AI, guidelines for trustworthy AI, investment policies and recommendations, AI evaluation systems and the social implications of its use.
+The course aimed to provide an in-depth understanding of the European Union’s guidelines on artificial intelligence, with a particular focus on ethical, legal and social aspects.
+Key topics covered included: the European approach to excellence and trust in AI, the Guidelines for Trustworthy AI, investment policies and recommendations, AI evaluation systems, and the social implications associated with its use.

-The course, coordinated by Prof. Stefania Capogna, will involve lecturers and researchers from Link Campus University, including Maria Chiara De Angelis, Eugenio De Gregorio, Sergio Pappagallo and Flavia Zorzi Giustiniani.
+The course, coordinated by Prof. Stefania Capogna, involved lecturers and researchers from Link Campus University, including Maria Chiara De Angelis, Eugenio De Gregorio, Sergio Pappagallo and Flavia Zorzi Giustiniani, who contributed through lectures, workshop activities and opportunities for interdisciplinary discussion.

-The programme will consist of 20 hours of classroom activities and 10 hours of independent work in subgroups, dedicated to the development of a design challenge.
-The training days will include lectures, discussions on practical applications, reflections on the EU Artificial Intelligence Act, and a final hackathon, which will culminate in the presentation of the projects created by the students and the selection of the winners by a jury composed of the course lecturers.
+The programme comprised 20 hours of in-person activities and 10 hours of independent work in small groups, dedicated to developing a project-based challenge.
+The training days included theoretical lectures, in-depth discussions on practical applications, reflections on the EU Artificial Intelligence Act and a final hackathon, culminating in the presentation of the projects created by the students and the selection of winners by a jury composed of the course lecturers.

-This is a concrete opportunity to introduce students to the contemporary challenges of artificial intelligence, promoting critical skills, ethical awareness and guidance towards future study and career paths.
+The initiative represented an important educational opportunity to introduce students to the contemporary challenges of artificial intelligence, fostering critical skills, ethical awareness and guidance towards future academic and professional pathways.